Essay on Jackie Robinson

 Introduction

-Jackie Robinson was an American professional baseball player.
-He was the first African-American to play in Major League Baseball (MLB) and made history by breaking the color barrier.
+Jackie Robinson was an American baseball player who became the first African American to play in Major League Baseball (MLB) in the 20th century.

 Legacy